 LIMIT 5;

-This is useful for knowledge bases, product catalogs, support tooling, private copilots, and applications that need both structured business context and semantic retrieval.
+Useful for knowledge bases, product catalogs, support tooling, private copilots, and any application that needs structured business context alongside semantic retrieval.

 PostgreSQL-compatible tooling

-AionDB speaks the PostgreSQL wire protocol.
-The goal is to preserve a familiar developer workflow with psql, pgAdmin, migrations, ORMs, and standard drivers when the required features are compatible.
+AionDB speaks the PostgreSQL wire protocol so psql, pgAdmin, migrations, ORMs, and standard drivers keep working when the features they touch are supported.

 Project status

 AionDB is alpha software.
-It does not claim to replace PostgreSQL in production today.
-The narrower claim is that it gives teams an experimental engine for evaluating a multimodal database that combines SQL, graph, and vector search without adding multiple separate services.
+It does not replace PostgreSQL in production today.
+The narrower claim: it gives teams an engine for evaluating a multimodal database that combines SQL, graph, and vector search without running three separate services next to each other.

 Start with the documentation and the reproducible benchmarks.